techconative/Restel/README.md

 ## About:

-Restel is a data driven test automation framework, which is capable of reading the Rest Service APIs from the excel sheet and runs it though TestNG test-library and generate allure reports.
+Restel is a data-driven, no(low) code test automation framework, which is capable of reading the Rest Service APIs from the excel sheet and runs it though TestNG test-library and generate allure reports.

+## Rationale:

 ## Features: